soppera/web-midi-mirror/README.md

 With the current directory at the root of the repository, run:

 * `npm install`: Install the TypeScript dependencies.
-* `tsc`: Runs the TypeScript compiler.
+* `make`: Runs the TypeScript compiler and copies the static files.

-This will create the `scripts/` folder that contains the compiled JavaScript files from the TypeScript files in `src/`.
+This will create the `output/` folder that contains the compiled JavaScript files from the TypeScript files in `src/` and copies other input files.

 ### Running Locally

 You need a web-server to be able to use WebMidi.
 The simplest one is the one included in Python.
 Simply run:

-`python3 -m http.server`
+`python3 -m http.server --directory output/`

 This will run an HTTP server on port 8000 of all IP addresses of the machine.
 You can then visit http://127.0.0.1:8000 to access it.